campbsb/vim-python-folding/README.md

 # vim-python-folding
 Vim ftplugin for smart Python code folding

-Simply copy the file into your .vim/ftplugin/python directory
+Simply copy the pythonfolding.vim file into your .vim/ftplugin/python directory

 You will want the following lines in your .vimrc:
 ```